Today is May 23rd, 2017 -

 While his contributions to Temple Sinai have been numerous, Rabbi Waldorf has also made an impact in the community at large.
 He has served as president of the Massachusetts Board of Rabbis and of the North East Region of the Central Conference of American Rabbis; chairman of the JWB Jewish Chaplains Council and of the CCAR Chaplaincy Committee; convener of the Brookline Clergy Association; and a panelist on the WBZ-TV A Show of Faith.
 He has also served on the executive committees at the Central Conference of American Rabbis, the Synagogue Council of Massachusetts, and the Jewish Community Relations Council of Greater Boston.
 He is currently president of the Association of Jewish Chaplains of the Armed Forces of the United States, an association of active, reserve and retired chaplains who mobilize support for the military chaplaincy.

-Rabbi Waldorf has been married for forty-three years to the former Beth Ruttenberg.
-They have three adult children and four grandchildren.
+Rabbi Waldorf has been married for more than 50 years to the former Beth Ruttenberg.
+They have three adult children and five grandchildren.
 In 1989, the Rabbi received an honorary doctorate in divinity from his alma mater, Hebrew Union College-Jewish Institute of Religion.